-Joe Marx, senior communications officer, blends his leadership, experience and desire for positive social change to help advance the Foundation’s goal of helping all Americans lead healthier lives and get the care they need.
+Joe Marx, senior communications officer, blends his leadership, experience and passion for positive social change to help advance the Foundation’s goal of building a national Culture of Health so all Americans have the opportunity to live healthy lives.
 He believes that RWJF provides a “unique opportunity and privilege to work with so many people who care deeply about making the world a healthier place to live.”
-A cancer survivor, Marx praises the Foundation’s leadership in aiming attention, resources and action at our most important health and health care challenges—making a difference in people’s health and quality of life.
+A cancer survivor, Marx praises the Foundation’s leadership in aiming attention, resources and action at our most pressing health challenges—making a difference in people’s health and quality of life.

-Since joining RWJF in 1995, he helped establish the Foundation’s Connect project to build relationships between Foundation grantees and policy-makers.
-He also developed the Sports Philanthropy Project, which harnesses the power of professional sports to improve health and strengthen communities, and now serves as a member of its board of directors.
+Since joining RWJF in 1995, he helped establish the Foundation’s Connect project to build relationships between Foundation grantees and policy-makers; the Broadcast Health Series, providing regular content and Foundation experts to television and radio stations throughout the country; and, the Sports Philanthropy Project and RWJF Steve Patterson Award for Excellence in Sports Philanthropy which harnesses the power of professional sports to improve health and strengthen communities.

 Prior to joining the Foundation, Marx was manager of public policy communications for the American Heart Association (AHA) where he developed strategies for the AHA’s public policy goals that helped achieve the smoking ban on domestic airline flights, food labeling reform, and increased federal funding for heart and stroke research at the National Institutes of Health.
-He cites the policy and social norm changes that have saved lives by reducing smoking and exposure to secondhand smoke, and his contribution to that change at AHA and RWJF, as his most significant achievement to date.
+He cites the policy and social norm changes that have saved millions of lives by reducing smoking and exposure to secondhand smoke, and his collaboration with colleagues on that work at AHA and RWJF, as among his most gratifying contributions to better health.

 Marx has produced documentary films on black history and jazz in Washington, D.C., including the 1987 Emmy award-winning documentary “7th & T,” which aired on PBS.
 He has worked as a reporter for the Washington City Paper.
 He also speaks publicly on his personal experience with cancer.